Save on Pinterest

 Consider Mobile Shade

 Freestanding umbrellas work well for all-around yard protection.
 They’re ideal for larger yards with lots of open space.
-Level ground isn’t nearly as important as with table umbrellas, so you can set them up in the grass or on the patio with equal ease.
+Unlike table umbrellas, freestanding umbrellas don’t require level ground, so you can set them up wherever backyard shade is needed.

 Movable freestanding umbrellas typically use a screw-in system (similar to how one might set up a Christmas tree), so there’s rarely need for extra tools.
 There also are permanent freestanding installations that require screwing a base to a wall or floor.